Best practices governing meetings of the Douzaine of St Peter Port

 Appointments to Douzaine committees are ratified at the first meeting in the New Year, so that new members can participate.
 The process is overseen by the Constables present or in their absence by the Dean or Vice-Dean.

 Committee membership will normally be established each year at the January Douzaine meeting.
-The standing committees of the Douzaine are: Emergency Planning, Advisory, Floral, Profile & Amenities, Masnieres and Townie.
-Ad hoc committees may be formed by the Douzaine for specific projects.
+The standing committees of the Douzaine are: Emergency Planning, Amenities, Les Masnieres, Celebrations and Events, Education and The Townie.
+Ad hoc groups may be requested by the Constables for specific projects.
 Committees shall not speak for the Douzaine unless they are authorised to do so, but shall report to the Douzaine as circumstances require on the activities of the said committee and keep the Constables informed of progress.

-There are twelve regular full meetings of the Douzaine each year.
-They are held at St Peter Port Douzaine Room (or nominated venue) on the Monday preceding the monthly meeting of the States of Deliberation.
+There are twelve regular full meetings requested by Constables each year.
+They are held at St Peter Port Douzaine Room (or nominated venue)

 A Special or Extraordinary Meeting may be called by the Dean or in his/her absence the Vice Dean, should eleven Douzeniers so request, then the Dean, or in his/her absence the Vice Dean, shall so order such a meeting to be convened.
 It shall be the duty of the Constables to request all Douzeniers to attend all full meetings, and all committee Chairs to request members’ attendance at relevant committee meetings.

-All Douzeniers and Constables are expected to attend all Douzaine Meetings, Public Meetings, Elections, events and other occasions as the Douzaine shall deem to be of parochial importance, subject always to matters of conscience or acceptable absence.
+All Constables and Douzeniers are expected to attend all Douzaine Meetings, Public Meetings, Elections, events and other occasions as the Constables shall deem to be of parochial importance, subject always to matters of conscience or acceptable absence.
+A decision was granted to allow attendance via electronic means or via a phone call.
+A record of attendance will be recorded and published in respect of regular meetings.

 Absence shall be accepted if a Douzenier or Constable due to extenuating circumstances, or circumstances beyond their control.
-In either case the Secretary to the Constables shall be informed either by word of mouth or in writing of such intended absence and the reason thereof prior to any such meeting or event.
+In either case the office shall be informed either by word of mouth or in writing of such intended absence and the reason thereof prior to any such meeting or event.
 In cases of emergency the absentee shall similarly make apology as soon as possible after his or her absence.

 The Douzaine may co-opt other parishioners onto a committee.
-The Constables are members of all committees but normally only attend if required.
+The Constables are members of all committees and are entitled to attend.

 Eleven Douzeniers shall constitute a quorum.
 Unless a quorum shall be formed, no decisions shall be binding.

 No Douzenier or Constable shall bring the Douzaine or the Parish to disrepute, nor shall they behave in such a manner as to negate their Oath of Office in whole or in part.
-Dress at meetings should be smart (ties being optional) and proceedings at meetings will be conducted in a formal manner, with all comments addressed to the Chair.
-Douzeniers are present as volunteers and should show each other due respect and courtesy.
+Dress at meetings should be smart/casual/comfortable.
+Proceedings at meetings will be conducted in a formal manner, with all comments addressed to the Chair.
+Douzeniers are present as volunteers who represent the ratepayers and should show each other due respect and courtesy.

 At no time during a meeting should any member sense their personal integrity is being questioned or brought into doubt, and no individual should be made to feel undermined or undervalued.
 Members must not use their position for professional advertisement, such as issuing business cards which advertise their position as Douzenier or Constable or give the Constables’ Office as a business address.